p-caballero/AbstractBuilder/README.md

 ```

-In the previous example we share 2 modifications and we create 2 instances of the class `Person`.
+In the previous example, we make two changes and create two `Person` objects.

 ## How can I use it? - Way 1: Heritage

-You just have to inherit from **AbstractBuilder** class where the generic type is the result.
-The build steps can be as simple as this example or as complex as you want.
+To use the `AbstractBuilder` class, you need to inherit from it and specify the generic type as the result.
+The build steps can vary in complexity, as shown in this example.

 ```csharp